 Within ten days of completing the written exam, the Committee will meet to discuss the student's written responses and come to a consensus as to whether the student has passed each of the three components.
 If the student has been judged to fail one or more of the components, the Academic Advisor will meet with the student to discuss the area(s) of deficiency and suggestions about how to address the deficiency.
-The student will be allowed no more than one week to address each area of deficiency (e.g., one week to address a deficiency in the Minor).
+The student will be allowed no more than one week to address each area of deficiency (e.g., one week to address a deficiency in the Major, one week to address a deficiency in the Minor).
 The student will prepare a written document in response to a second question in the area(s) of deficiency.
 If the student passes the second written exam, he/ she will move forward with the oral portion of the exam.
 Failure to pass a second attempt at any portion of the written exam will lead to dismissal from the program.